Deployed Works Guide

 Are fit indicators AI matching?

 No. Fit indicators are structured signals used to support review.
-They are not an AI matching claim and not automated ranking.

 Can a provider with weak indicators still be good?